charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 They were inseparable, stuck together like hot glue.
 Maya sat in the passenger seat with her laptop, her bare feet on the dash, wearing one of his oversized t-shirts that smelled like diesel and expensive cologne.
 Marcus would drive with one hand, the other resting heavily, possessively, on her thigh, his thumb tracing slow circles on her skin.

 At night, parked in the secluded corners of truck stops from San Antonio to El Paso, the sleeper cabin became their universe.
-It was a tight, intimate space, smelling of leather and musk.
-The sex was voracious, a frantic reclaiming of time lost.
-Marcus was different out here—uninhibited, hungry.
-He took her with a rough, focused intensity that made Maya forget about the algorithms, the debt, and the "Architect" role.
+The sex was voracious, a frantic reclaiming of time lost, fueling the unspoken truce between them.

 One night, outside of Las Cruces, the moonlight filtered through the skylight, illuminating the sheen of sweat on his shoulders.
 Maya traced the line of his spine, feeling the hard muscle beneath.